sazedAawal/Saliency-map_face-detection_privacy/README.md

 # saliency-map

-to generate heat-map based on focus point of a photo
+- To generate heat-map based on focus point of a photo
+- Detect & Pixelate face for privacy

 **installations**
 pip3 install opencv-contrib-python

+**dependencies**
+yolov8n-face